6 Seattle Day Trips

 Distance from Seattle: 1.5 hours from Seattle to Mount Erie, 1-1.5 hours from La Conner to Seattle.

 We visited La Conner shortly after we moved to Seattle.
 Adam planned us a surprise day trip to the area and it was so fun!
-The town, similar to many on this guide, is super cute and waterfront, and is near hiking.
+The town, similar to many on this guide, is super cute and waterfront, and is near great hikes.

 - Start your morning with a hike up Mount Erie on Fidalgo Island.
 It’s 5.0 miles and 1,000 ft elevation gain with beautiful views of the Puget Sound and surrounding islands.